costaseco/iadi2022/project/README.md

 The scale is of 12 to 16 histories for groups with 3 or 4, and 8 to 12 for groups of 1 or 2.
 This means that 12 stories will earn 80% of the grade, each extra story is worth 5% more (all other criteria apply with relation to this).
 Nevertheless, the stories should provide a continuous line of action in the application.

 All data that is not introduced in these stories should be provided as seed data.
 Recall that demos are better understood with plasible data, so make an effort to populate your database with enough convenient information.

+(**NEW**) The application should be implemented using the React and Redux framework and TypeScript.
+The connection to the server should be performed with generated code using OpenAPI 3.0 tools (swagger editor or corresponding command line tools).
+The client application should implement the security rules in connection to the server-side application.

 ### Examples of security rules